fairandsmart/consent-manager-samples/README.md

 All examples below come with a Dockerfile for ease of use.

 ### PHP

-* [php-iframe-form](./php-iframe-form) : a basic example of the form served through an iframe using PHP
+* [php-iframe-form](./php-iframe-form) : a basic example that contains a single PHP page which display a consent form in an iframe.